 Arl Van Moore Jr, MD, FACR, is chair and chief executive officer of Strategic Radiology, with responsibility for the coalition’s strategic vision.
 Dr. Moore has a long, luminary career in practice leadership and has held many leadership roles in organized radiology.
-He is the former long-time president of Charlotte Radiology in Charlotte, North Carolina, its current vice president, past chair of the American College of Radiology (ACR) Board of Chancellors, past president of the ACR, and a fellow of the ACR.
+He is the former long-time president of Charlotte Radiology in Charlotte, North Carolina, past chair of the American College of Radiology (ACR) Board of Chancellors, past president of the ACR, and a fellow of the ACR.
 He served as a nuclear engineer in the U.S. Navy Nuclear Submarine Service and after obtaining his MD degree at University of Arkansas School of Medicine, he completed a radiology residency and fellowship at Duke University Medical Center, where he remains on the radiology department teaching faculty, where he is clinical assistant professor of radiology at Duke.
 Dr. Moore has published several papers and book chapters and also has been actively involved in the American Medical Association.
 He was awarded the ACR’s Gold Medal in 2011.

-Dr. George is a radiologist with Diversified Radiology of Colorado in Denver, and has served on the Executive Committee since 2013.
+Stephen George, MD, is a radiologist with Diversified Radiology of Colorado in Denver, and has served on the Executive Committee since 2013.
 He is currently the chairman of the diagnostic imaging department at North Suburban Medical Center in Thornton, Colorado, where he has served as the medical staff president.
 He is past president of Diversified Radiology of Colorado, a position he was honored to hold for nine years.
 Dr. George began medical school at the University of Padua in Padua, Italy, then transferred to Penn State University where he received his medical degree.
 He completed a year of a family practice residency at Mercy Medical Center in Denver, then began a radiology residency at Illinois Masonic Medical Center in Chicago, Ill., followed by a body imaging fellowship at the University of Utah.
 He served on the faculty of the University of Utah as the head of the ultrasound department, before entering private practice with Diversified Radiology, which has grown from 7 to 70 radiologists.

-Dr. Ruff serves as treasurer of Strategic Radiology and is the president of Mountain Medical Physician Specialists (MMPS), based in Murray, Utah.
+Ronald J. Ruff, MD, serves as treasurer of Strategic Radiology and is the president of Mountain Medical Physician Specialists (MMPS), based in Murray, Utah.
 He is a board-certified radiologist specializing in diagnostic MRI, angiography, and vascular and Interventional radiology.
 Dr. Ruff completed his radiology training at University of Utah School of Medicine and went on to complete two fellowships, one in neuroradiology at the University of Utah School of Medicine and one in vascular and interventional radiology at Emory University School of Medicine.
 MMPS provides inpatient and outpatient radiology and vascular surgery services to multiple hospitals and private clinics in Utah.

-Dr. Ferguson joined Huron Valley Radiology in 2003 and has held the position of its president since 2006.
+Eric C. Ferguson, MD, joined Huron Valley Radiology in 2003 and has held the position of its president since 2006.
 In addition to his administrative duties within Huron Valley Radiology, he is an active physician leader in Southeast Michigan serving in both the local multispecialty physician organization and as a board member of the practice's primary hospital.
 He remains a practicing radiologist specializing in body imaging and musculoskeletal imaging.
 After receiving his undergraduate and medical degree from the University of Michigan, Dr. Ferguson completed both his radiology residency and a cross sectional imaging fellowship at University of California at San Francisco.
 He is board certified in radiology.

-Dr. Hedley is the president of Radiant Imaging and The Hill Medical Corporation and medical director of radiology at Huntington Hospital, where he was elected to serve a two-year term as chief of staff.
+Christopher G. Hedley, MD, is the president of Radiant Imaging and The Hill Medical Corporation and medical director of radiology at Huntington Hospital, where he was elected to serve a two-year term as chief of staff.
 He has served on the Strategic Radiology Executive Committee since 2013, and also serves as lead physician on the Marketing Committee.
 His expertise is in the field of interventional radiology and body imaging.
 He joined the medical staff of Huntington Hospital in 1990 and has been instrumental in establishing a highly successful interventional radiology department, including development of the hospital’s Uterine Fibroid Embolization program.
 Dr. Hedley received his medical degree from the Baylor College of Medicine in Houston, Texas, where he was a member of the Alpha Omega Alpha Honor Society.
 He completed his residency with a fourth-year emphasis in angiography, MRI, and neuroradiology and completed his internship and radiology residency at Los Angeles County/USC Medical Center.
 He completed his fellowship training in body imaging and interventional radiology at LAC/USC Medical Center.

-Dr. Keyes is a practicing neuroradiologist with Inland Imaging in Spokane, Wash.
+William Keyes, MD, is a practicing neuroradiologist with Inland Imaging in Spokane, Wash.
 He has been a member of the Executive Committee of Strategic Radiology since its founding and currently serves as the lead physician for Strategic Radiology’s Quality Committee.
 Dr. Keyes has served as the medical director of the Neuroscience Service Line for Providence Sacred Heart Medical Center for a number of years and recently completed a term as the president of its medical staff.
 He is active on several hospital committees and currently serves as the chairman of the Professional Practice Evaluation Committee.
 Dr. Keyes is past president of the Western Neuroradiological Society and an active board member of Inland Imaging Investments, Inc., having served as its president from 2007 through 2010.
 He received his medical degree from the University of South Dakota School of Medicine and completed his radiology residency at the University of Iowa Hospitals and Clinics.
 He completed two years of neuroradiology fellowship at Iowa and the University of California, San Francisco